irebollo/2021-bordeaux-git/README.md

   - run the script
   - the script asks for username and password
   - if the user is known and password is correct ➔ print "Successfully authenticated!"
+  - if the user is known and password is wrong ➔ print "Wrong password!"
   - if the user is not known ➔ ask to add the user to the password database
   - if a user has been added ➔ store the updated database to disk